 Boundaries are so vital to Survive Divorce Emotionally!
 I didn’t fully understand boundaries.
 And I certainly didn’t have any healthy ones in place.
 When your spouse is cheating and/or being abusive, it is even more vital to know what boundaries are healthy and needed in your life and marriage.
 The book Love Must be Tough by Dr James Dobson was one of the first books that helped me realize that me being a passive doormat wasn’t what God wanted for me, for my husband and for my marriage

 #6 Work on Forgiving

 This takes work.
 Sometimes several times a day kind-of work.
 Don’t let anyone make you feel or think it’s a one prayer thing to mark of your to-do list and it’s done.
 Deep pain will take work on healing.
 Forgiveness is an everyday, conscious decision you must make.
 The book The Process of Forgiveness by William Meninger, was a great book I read on working through forgiving.
 God does not want us to allow our un-forgiveness to turn to bitterness.
 Hebrews 12:15, Ephesians 4:31-32

 Divorce is not the end of the road for your life.
+You can Survive Divorce Emotionally!
 Stay at the feet of Jesus as you seek healing, forgiveness and grace as you walk through this hard season.
 You are not alone.
 You are loved.
 God has plans for your life.
+Trust in God!
 Do not isolate yourself, instead keep good christian friends in your life to pray for you and encourage you.